nuthalapatideepika/simple-CNN-project/README.md

 # ImageLearner — CNN for Image Understanding

-*A clean, beginner-friendly PyTorch project that trains a compact Convolutional Neural Network (CNN) on MNIST and easily extends to CIFAR-10.*
+beginner-friendly PyTorch project that trains a compact Convolutional Neural Network (CNN) on MNIST and easily extends to CIFAR-10.
 This README also doubles as a **Git & GitHub mini-handbook**, helping you learn modern collaboration while building a real ML project.

 <p align="center">